Aminsed/software_design2/improved_prompt.md

+Project Overview:

 I want to build a platform for software developers, quants, and traders to host their code and models, enabling them to monetize their work.
-Traders and others would be able to subscribe to these hosted models and forecasting code (written in Python) and pay a monthly fee.
-They can offer a trial period of up to a month for subscribers to evaluate the models.
+Traders and other users would be able to subscribe to these hosted models and forecasting code (written in Python) and pay a monthly fee.
+Signal providers can offer a trial period of up to one month for subscribers to evaluate the models.

-Once a model is online (meaning it is serving), it cannot be modified.
-However, it can be taken down and brought up as a new version to avoid fraud.
+Once a model is online (i.e., serving), it cannot be modified.
+However, it can be taken down and brought up as a new version to prevent fraud.
 These codes and models will not have access to the internet; they can only query our database to create forecasts, relying solely on technical data.

 About Me: